Get Rid of Acne Fast Using Traditional Indian Methods

 Author: Garima Sancheti and Dr Deepak Acharya Contact: www.disabled-world.com

 Published: 2012-01-08 Updated: 2020-03-29

 Acne starts with the over-production of sebum from the sebaceous glands which results in the blockage of the pores with a sticky mass of the dead cells and oil.

 People with acne should eat plenty of green and orange vegetables and fruits (Carrots, Spinach, Apricot, Mangoes, etc.), and eggs.

-Acne - A skin condition that causes whiteheads, blackheads, and inflamed red growths (papules, pustules, and cysts) to form.
-These growths are commonly called pimples or "zits."
+Acne is defined as a skin condition that causes whiteheads, blackheads, and inflamed red growths (papules, pustules, and cysts) to form.
+These growths are commonly called pimples or "zits".